djc/askama/book/src/filters.md

 using **filters**.
 Filters are applied to values using the pipe symbol (`|`) and may have optional extra arguments in parentheses.
-Note that the pipe symbol must not be surrounded by spaces;
-otherwise, it will be interpreted as the `BitOr` operator.
 Filters can be chained, in which case the output from one filter is passed to the next.

 ```
 {{ "HELLO"|lower }}
 ```

+**Note that the pipe symbol must not be surrounded by spaces**;
+otherwise, it will be interpreted as the `BitOr` operator.

 Askama has a collection of built-in filters, documented below, but can also include custom filters.
 Additionally, the `json` filter is included in the built-in filters, but is disabled by default.